 Creating Employee Incentives

 You may wish for all employees to benefit rather than just a few key employees.
 If this is the case, an ESOP may be a viable alternative.
 An ESOP is a qualified retirement plan uniquely designed to invest primarily in the stock of the sponsoring company.
 The plan is also permitted to borrow funds, enabling it to acquire the stock.
 As participants in the ESOP, employees of the business benefit from the growth in company stock, providing a financial incentive linked to company success.

 Selling a business to an ESOP may provide a number of tax advantages and provides a means for liquidating the business expeditiously.
 An ESOP is also a potential alternative for owners who do not intend to transfer the business to family members and have limited options for selling to a third party.

 If your goal is to keep the business in the family, gifting (rather than selling) all or a portion of the business may be an option.
 Two key factors in making this decision are the federal gift tax, currently levied at a rate of 40%, and your own personal cash flow needs after the transition.
-The Tax Cuts and Jobs Act of 2017 raised the gift and estate tax exemption to $11.18 million ($22.36 million for married couples) through the year 2025.
+The Tax Cuts and Jobs Act of 2017 raised the gift and estate tax exemption to $11.4 million ($22.8 million for married couples) for 2019 through the year 2025, adjusted each year for inflation.
 Under current tax law, the exemption is set to reduce by approximately half in 2026.
 This provides a window of opportunity to make lifetime gifts of a family business interest while avoiding gift taxes.